Reduce, Reuse, Recycle: What Can You Do With Your Waste?

 As with my points in the reduce section, once you start to look very closely at your lifestyle and your home, you begin to see things you may never have even paid attention to in the past and it can be liberating!!

 If recycling is the only option for your items, you need to ensure that you are purchasing things that can definitely be recycled by your local authority.
 Each area differs, so do check the list of items that they will take (anything you add that cannot be recycled by them will be ditched).
-Once you know what items can be placed in that bin, you can look at Terracycle for the rest.
+Once you know what items can be placed in that bin, you can look at Terracycle for the rest and supermarkets for your soft plastics.
 This again varies from area to area but it is a great way of really reducing what goes into landfill and what can be turned into something else.
 We need to be recycling far more of what we use rather than opting for the landfill choice first…

 “More and more people are recycling but we still only recycle 58% of our plastic bottles – that’s a 42% gap.
 Plastic bottles are accepted for recycling by 99% of local councils in the UK.
 We only recycle 32% of the plastic pots, tubs and trays we buy and these are widely collected for recycling”